 - If you find the the types of courses and estimated number of credits needed to complete your program of interest, please call the Admission and Advising Office at 970-382-6985 to speak with an advisor to complete a transcript evaluation.

 - Subsequent to this meeting, the potential Post-Bac student applies to Fort Lewis College as a Post-Bac student seeking a teaching licensure only, not a second degree.

-- Once admitted to FLC, The Post-Bac student schedules a meeting with the Director of Teacher Education for program admission and to register for courses for the subsequent term by calling Michelle Celeste at 970-247-7291.
+- Once admitted to FLC, The Post-Bac student schedules a meeting with the Director of Teacher Education for program admission and to register for courses for the subsequent term.
 Admission to the Teacher Education Program is a requirement for Post-Bac student’s eligibility for financial aid.

 For admission to the Licensure Program of choice, Post-Bac students need to meet only two requirements:

 - they must submit fingerprints for a background check and a School District Volunteer form